 As an extra treat, we also made a cushion with a family photo on the back and a picture of the kids on the front.
 I designed it for a cosy Mother’s Day breakfast in bed, but Etta had other ideas!
 She loved the pillow, and promptly pinched it for bedtime.

 As well as looking for ways to do more with our family photos, I also wanted to find a way to show off some of Etta’s artwork.
 So I scanned in some of her doodles and drawings, and used them to create mugs for me and Mummy.
 It’s a great way to turn the little one’s artwork into something you can use and enjoy every day.
 I think I might reuse this idea for future birthday gifts for the grandparents too.

-Whilst I was going through our photos, I also ordered a set of retro prints, which I’m thinking of stringing together to use as bunting for Etta’s birthday.
+Whilst I was going through our photos, I also ordered a set of Polaroid Prints, which I’m thinking of stringing together to use as bunting for Etta’s birthday.
 It’s so refreshing to actually make something from our pictures instead of just leaving them hidden away.
 In fact, after all this getting creative with my photos, I wouldn’t mind receiving one of these gifts myself…hint hint Alice!

 For more from Gregory, head to his Instagram channel @london_dad.